Genealogically useful, misattributed and false DNA matches

 either end of the identical segment, then it repesents another type of

 fuzzy boundary.
 If the crossover was in the middle of a long identical

-segment, then, by the same logic, V must share both of the ancestors
+segment, then, by the same logic, V must ultimately share one of the ancestors

-from whom he inherited the two ends of the identical segment with W. As
+from whom he inherited each end of the identical segment with W. As

 one climbs up the family tree, fuzzy boundaries can be shaved off each